w3c/sdw/bp/GeoPose.md

 In addition to the standard, the GeoPose SWG is developing guides for reviewers and implementers of GeoPose.

 For more information, the GeoPose SWG description is found [here](https://www.ogc.org/projects/groups/geoposeswg).
+The draft specification and all work is being conducted in the open on the [GeoPose SWG GitHub repository](https://github.com/opengeospatial/GeoPose).
 The [GeoPose web site](http://www.geopose.org) will be published shortly.